decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-08-12-non-uniform-weak-validity.md

 > Think of it as: PBFT is to Paxos as Dolev–Strong is to this protocol.

-Let's start with a broadcast protocol that is essentially the non-Byzantine version of the classic [Dolev Strong protocol for Byzantine broadcast](https://decentralizedthoughts.github.io/2019-12-22-dolev-strong/).
+Let's start with a broadcast protocol that is essentially the non-Byzantine version of the classic [Dolev-Strong protocol for Byzantine broadcast](https://decentralizedthoughts.github.io/2019-12-22-dolev-strong/).

 ```
 Broadcast for f<n: